Barry Pashak

-Leonard Barry Pashak (April 21, 1937 – February 3, 2021) was a Canadian college instructor and politician.
+Leonard Barry Pashak (April 21, 1937 – February 3, 2021) was a Canadian university instructor and politician.
 He served as member of the Legislative Assembly of Alberta (MLA) from 1986 to 1993, sitting with the opposition New Democratic Party (NDP) caucus.
 He was one of the first two NDP MLAs to be elected in southern Alberta.
 He later briefly served as leader of The Equity Party, a minor Alberta provincial party, from 2000 until 2001.

 Early life and career

 Pashak was born in Calgary on April 21, 1937.
 He grew up in the Mission district of Calgary, and attended Holy Angels School and St. Mary's School.
 He studied engineering at the University of Oklahoma and obtained a Bachelor of Science from the University of Calgary in 1962.
 He earned a Master of Arts in Sociology from the University of Calgary in 1971.
 The title of his thesis was "The Populist characteristics of the Social Credit movement in Alberta".
 He subsequently taught mathematics and then sociology and political science at Mount Royal University for more than 25 years.